BMW X2 review - MPG, CO2 and running costs

 Groups for the X2 range from 22 to 40, depending on which trim and engine combination you go for.
 All 20i variants are in either group 29 or 30, with the plug-in hybrid cars in similar groups.

 Depending on specification, the X2 should hold on to around 47 per cent of its value after three years and 36,000 miles of ownership, with the 18i M Sport model performing a little better at 50 per cent.

 - 1BMW X2 reviewThe low-slung and less than practical BMW X2 is an SUV oddity, but it’s stylish and good to drive

 - 2Engines, performance and driveX2’s engine line-up is restricted to four-cylinder units only, but it’s still fun to drive

-- 3MPG, CO2 and Running Costs - currently readingThe X2’s small selection of diesel and petrol powertrains is competitive on running costs
+- 3MPG, CO2 and Running Costs - currently readingThe X2 offers efficient petrol and plug-in hybrid powertrains, which helps to keep running costs reasonable

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places

 - 6Reliability and SafetyThe X2 gets all of BMW's latest safety tech, and shares its top Euro NCAP score with the X1